Jaydip-03/C_Basics/README.md

-# basics of C language
+# basics of C language codes